-$NSU\ WEEKLY\ FIELD\ INSTRUCTOR/STUDENT\ CONFERENCE$

-(Check List)
+NSU WEEKLY FIELD INSTRUCTOR/STUDENT CONFERENCE (Check List)

 STUDENT: DATE:

-supervisory c session with completes the This form is to be used by Field Instructors to provide structure to the weekly conferences with Students.
-Additional purposes of this form are to document the the Student and to provide continuity between sessions.
-The Field Instructor e form and retains the original for future use.
-The Student is given a copy for their opriate follow-up.
+Instructions: This form is to be used by field instr supervisory conferences with students.
+Additiona session with the student and to provide continuity completes the form and retains the original for fut use and appropriate follow-up. l purposes of this form are to document the between sessions.
+The field instructor

-1. Discussion n of course work:
+1. Discussion of course work:

-Student's practicum hours form: Excess time to be taken Time to be made up by Student
+Reviewed student's practicum hours form: Excess time to be taker Time to be made up by

-3. Discussion n or assigned clients and/or case files reviewed:
+3. Discussion or assigned clients and/or case files reviewed:

-4. Competen ncy discussed/completed:
+4. Competency discussed/completed:

-{ } STUDEN NT PREPARED FOR CONFERENCE/USE OF SUPERVISION NT ISSUES DISCUSSED :
+{ } STUDENT PREPARED FOR CONFERENC { } STUDENT ISSUES DISCUSSED { } OTHER:

-5. Conference ce Notes:
+5. Conference Notes:

-Issues for ne ext conference:
+Issues for next conference:

-Fie eld Instructor Signature
+Field Instructor Signature